cyberconnecthq/cyberconnect-docs-v2/docs/how-to/build-content-app/collect-a-post.md

 ## GraphQL mutations

-If you haven't already set the `ApolloClient` please go [Apollo Client](/how-to/build-content-app/authentication#apollo-client) section to do so.

 To collect an essence, meaning to collect a post, is a two step process and requires two GraphQL mutations: `CreateCollectEssenceTypedData` and `Relay`.

 1. `CreateCollectEssenceTypedData` is used to present data to the user in a readable format: